When EMU launched a solar array on the roof of Hartzler library in 2010, it was:

 - a catalyst for a new municipal solar “net metering policy” to benefit all Harrisonburg City electric customers.

 Within 15 days, the array had already offset several barrels of oil, more than three trees, and over 4,000 pounds of carbon.
-By Sept.
-2011, the array had exceeded its anticipated output by 12 percent.
+Over the next 10 months, the array exceeded its anticipated output by 12 percent.

-Secure Futures, LLC, a solar development company based in Staunton, Va., owns and operates the EMU solar installation through its subsidiary, Community Solar.
+Secure Futures, a solar development company based in Staunton, Virginia, owns and operates the EMU solar installation through its subsidiary, Community Solar.
 View a video by Secure Futures about our solar array.

 Key Points to Remember